-- they want to maintain a relationship with the people they have a dispute with. - they want the dispute and settlement to be confidential. - they are neighbours or businesses who deal in the same local area or type of work. - they want to stay in control of the process - they are worried about the costs of going to court or the delay in waiting for formal grievance or complaints processes - there may be outcomes that can be agreed which formal processes could not award. - they want to look for a settlement rather than take the risk of a judge finding against them.
+- they want to maintain a relationship with the people they have a dispute with - they want the dispute and any agreement to be confidential. - they want to stay in control of the process - they are worried about the costs or the delay in waiting for formal grievance or complaints processes - there may be outcomes that can be agreed which formal processes could not award.